salmayasser23/Gym-Management-System-API/README.md

 Gym Management System API is a RESTful backend application built with ASP.NET Core Web API to support the core operations of a gym management platform.

-The system provides secure authentication, role-based authorization, structured request and response contracts through DTOs, database persistence using PostgreSQL, and interactive API documentation through Swagger.
+The system provides secure authentication using JWT access tokens stored in HTTP-only cookies, role-based authorization, structured request and response contracts through DTOs, database persistence using PostgreSQL, and interactive API documentation through Swagger.

 This API is designed to demonstrate clean backend structure, service-layer design, relational modeling, validation, and optimized data access using Entity Framework Core.